Florence S. Downs PhD Program in Nursing Research and Theory Development

 3. The ability to demonstrate professional performance/contribution to nursing as evidenced by research efforts, publications, presentations, membership in professional organizations, honors/awards, community service, or letters of recommendation

-4. As of Fall 2021, GRE scores are no longer required as part of the application for the Florence S. Downs PhD program in Nursing Research and Theory Development.
-Prospective students may still submit GRE scores if they have them as part of the application.
+4. As of Fall 2021, GRE scores are no longer required as part of the application for the Florence S. Downs PhD program in Nursing Research and Theory Development

 For students with international credentials

-If your academic credentials are not in English and/or are from a foreign school with a grading system not based on a 4.0 overall GPA, we strongly suggest evaluation and translation.
-Educational Credential Evaluators, Inc (ECE) is the preferred service.
-ECE prepares evaluation reports that identify the United States equivalents of educational qualifications earned in other countries.
-To request an evaluation report, you must complete and submit an application form, along with all required documentation and all applicable fees.
-ECE will complete most evaluation reports in approximately 15 to 20 business days from the date they receive all required documentation and fees.
-They also offer one-day, five-day, and 12-day Rush Service and Express Delivery.
-Please visit the ECE website for more information.
+If your academic credentials are from outside of the US we require an international transcript evaluation and translation.
+World Education Services (WES) or Educational Credential Evaluators, Inc (ECE) is the preferred service.
+These agencies prepare evaluation reports that identify the United States equivalents of educational qualifications earned in other countries.
+To request an evaluation report, you must complete and submit an application form, along with all required documentation and all applicable fees to the agency.

 Policies